nmb10/sorat_translations/README.md

 ## Contribute

-### en, ru, os, dig translations
+### En, ru, os, dig translations
 Create an issue with suggested fix.
 The issue should contain topic, english term and suggested local term.

-### other languages
+### Other languages

-Fork the repo
+- Fork the repo

-Change existing term or add new translation
+- Change existing term or add new translation

-Create PR
+- Create PR

 Note: fixing existing translations or adding new translations does not require image or gif, but for new english terms, the image/gif is a must.